By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Stop looking at control conflicts as who wins and who loses.
 Look for solutions where you both win and no one has to be the loser.

 Insisting on total control in the relationship is a formula for a dysfunctional, unhappy relationship.
 If one person in the relationship has “control issues” consider getting professional help to work through this.

 If you can’t win the argument enjoy the martyrdom.
 Placating and the victim stance.

 Placating, giving in and taking on the victim role may work for a while.
 In the long run being the constant victim is a damaging part to play.
 Couples that adapt the winner and the loser way of communicating are less happy in their interactions.
-Playing the victim may take some of the sting out of not getting your way, but it undermines the relationship over the long haul.
+Playing the victim may take some of the stings out of not getting your way, but it undermines the relationship over the long haul.

 Build walls to keep your partner out.

 Relationships, primary sexual ones, and even friendships, open you up to emotions.
 Wall building, cutting parts of who you are off from others can feel protective at the time.
 Over time the person who puts up the walls becomes progressively more isolated.

 Put up enough walls and you end up living a lonely isolated life even in the midst of a relationship.

 Avoiding the problems any way you can, destroys relationships.